arista/reknow/README.md

 A query can reference other queries as part of its computation.
 Reknow will track those references as dependencies, and if any of those dependent queries is invalidated, the referring query will also be invalidated.

-Queries have a special case: if a query returns an Entity, then the query will be invalidated if any property of the Entity is changed.
+Queries have a special case: if a query function returns an Entity, then the query will be invalidated if any property of the Entity is changed.
 This is a convenience that supports simplified usage in React, as will be described later.

 A query must be a "pure" function, depending solely on the current state of the model and avoiding any side effects.
 It cannot take any inputs, and when declared with the `@R.query` decorator, it must be defined on a getter.
 An `@R.query` may be defined on either an `Entity` or an `Entities` class.